traverson/traverson-traversal/README.md

 # traverson-traversal

-Makes it easy to traverse RESTful APIs
+This web component makes it easy to traverse RESTful APIs.

+It is based on the amazing [Traverson library](https://github.com/basti1302/traverson).

 ## Install